a13xp0p0v/kernel-hardening-checker/issues.md

 -------------------------------------------------------------------------------

-# [\#200 Issue](https://github.com/a13xp0p0v/kernel-hardening-checker/issues/200) `open`: Prepare a new release of the tool corresponding to Linux v6.17
+# [\#200 Issue](https://github.com/a13xp0p0v/kernel-hardening-checker/issues/200) `closed`: Prepare a new release of the tool corresponding to Linux v6.17
 **Labels**: `planned_before_release`